RealTraps - Acoustics Articles

 RealTraps Exclusive

 If you've ever wanted to know how to find the best place for your speakers and listening position, you'll find a great solution in the article How to Set Up a Room.
 There's also a greatly expanded version on our Videos page.
-Top

 RealTraps Exclusive